jvaubourg/puppetlabs-nginxpack/README.md

 The other constraint is that you cannot use specific addresses (`ipv6` and `ipv4` options) with SNI.

-If you don't want to restrict compatible browsers or you want use specific addresses, the good solution is to use a default vhost, listening on all ports and IP used by SSL vhosts on the webserver and containing the decryption informations.
+If you don't want to restrict compatible browsers or you want use specific addresses or you want to manage only one wildcard certificate, the good solution is to use a default vhost, listening on all ports and IP used by SSL vhosts on the webserver and containing the decryption informations.
 When Nginx will receive a SSL request, it will use this vhost, and so, will be able to decrypt it.
 Once the *host* field is readable, it can chose the correct vhost.
 The latter don't have to propose SSL but it absolutely must listen on port 443 (or another if you use SSL with another one).

-Nginxpack creates this default vhost for you if you use `ssl_default_cert_source` (or `ssl_default_cert_key`) and `ssl_default_key_source` (or `ssl_default_key_source`) options.
-This certificate must be valid for all domains used, so it will probably be a wildcard certificate.
+Nginxpack creates this default vhost for you, with a default certificate.
+To replace the default certificate, you can use `ssl_default_cert_source` (or `ssl_default_cert_key`) and `ssl_default_key_source` (or `ssl_default_key_source`) options.
+This certificate should be valid for all domains used, so it will probably be at least a wildcard certificate.

 The [first common use case](#reverse-proxy-with-ipv4) in the next section provides an example with this solution.